 Common pests on many ornamental plants

-The adult Whiteflies are related to scale insects and look like tiny white moths.
+The adult whiteflies are related to scale insects and look like tiny white moths.
 The insects are about 1/16 of an inch in length and only the adults have wings and can fly.
 They have an average life cycle ranging from 21 to 30 days and longer during cooler weather months.
 Each female can deposit fifty eggs in cooler weather and over four hundred in tropic climates.
-Consequently, resulting in high populations here in Florida.
+Consequently, this results in high populations of the pesky critter here in Florida.
 Adults lay their eggs on the underside of leaves, which are flat with an oval outline.
-Young Whiteflies, nymphs, are smaller than a pinhead.
+Young whiteflies, nymphs, are smaller than a pinhead.
 Their colors vary depending on the species.
 Some eggs are whitish to beige while others are blackish in the center with a white waxy fringe around the edge.

 Whiteflies feed exclusively on leaves, always occurring on the undersurface.
 The bugs feed on the plant phloem by injecting enzymes, removing the sap, which weakens the plants.
 The infestation may go undetected until the homeowners notice the plant leaves turning yellow or dropping unexpectedly.
 Whiteflies additionally excrete dew like substances called honeydew and a black fungus called sooty mold, which is unsightly and grows on top of the honeydew.
 The mold and dew drastically reduce the plant growth and can attract ants.
 Whiteflies are not a new phenomenon but do seem to be an ever-increasing problem for your landscape investments.

 Whitefly management methods